MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/faqs-linkedin.md

 **Answer:**

 No, you can't import leads or accounts from Sales Navigator to Dynamics 365 Sales through CRM Sync.
-However, writeback of InMails and Messages from Sales Navigator to Dynamics 365 Sales is supported.
+However, writeback of InMails, Messages, and Smartlink from Sales Navigator to Dynamics 365 Sales is supported.
 To learn more, see [CRM Sync & Activity Writeback for Dynamics 365](https://business.linkedin.com/sales-solutions/sales-navigator-customer-hub/resources/ms-dynamics-sync-activity-writeback).

 ### See also